-Trump Is No Show For FBI Director Chris Wray's Installation
+Trump Is No-Show For FBI Director Chris Wray's Installation

 Chris Wray has been working as the new FBI director since he was confirmed by the Senate in August.
 Wray was picked by President Trump to succeed James Comey, who Trump fired in May.